 GGArts

 The Governor General’s Awards in Visual and Media Arts awards were created in 1999 by the Canada Council for the Arts and the Governor General of Canada.
-Since then, the awards have celebrated the vibrant arts community in Canada and recognized remarkable careers in the visual and media arts.
+Since then, they have celebrated the vibrant arts community in Canada and recognized remarkable careers in the visual and media arts.

 The GGArts awards are part of the Canada Council’s suite of prizes recognizing artistic merit and outstanding contribution to the arts.